Frequently Asked Questions (FAQs) on Fertility

 Once you have started your IVF medication you must make sure to use barrier methods of contraception when you have intercourse.
 We advise that you continue to use barrier methods throughout your treatment, up until your first scan following embryo transfer.

-We have sperm immediately available in our sperm bank for all fertility treatments with the exception of IUI.
-You can also use sperm from external sperm banks such as London Sperm Bank, Xytex and Cryos.
-Importing sperm from external banks can take different lengths of time dependent on the bank.
+We have sperm immediately available in our sperm bank for all fertility treatments except IUI.
+You can also use sperm from external sperm banks such as London Sperm Bank, Xytex, and Cryos.
+Importing sperm from external banks can take different lengths of time depending on the bank.

-Our waiting list for donor eggs is currently around six+ months.
+Our waiting list for donor eggs is currently around six to nine months.
 For more information on egg and sperm donation see: https://hertsandessexfertility.com/donation/

 A HyCoSy, HSG and Aqua scan are not the same thing.